 DEFINITION OF THE ISSUE:

 The current C_comp model is either a single capacitance or optionally up to four capacitors attached to a [Model]’s power and ground reference terminals.
 This simple C_comp model is not accurate enough for high speed buffers.
 This BIRD enhances IBIS to allow an alternative C_comp model using an IBIS-ISS subcircuit or Touchstone file.
-An enhanced C_comp model would allow modeling of effects such as frequency and voltage dependencies.
+An enhanced C_comp model would allow modeling of effects such as frequency dependency.

 SOLUTION REQUIREMENTS: